UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/00_practical.md

 ## A Reminder

-You may wish to reacquaint yourself with *The traffic model* section in the *Parallel Computing* material that briefly describes the simulation model.
+You may wish to reacquaint yourself with *The traffic model* section in the *Parallel Computing* material that describes the simulation model.
 :::

 A number of variables are currently fixed in the source code, which you can see by looking at the following lines